newatoms/beta/_private/costumer-acquisition/strategy-costumer-acquisition.md

 ### Content in newsletter

 * What do we offer, what and how can we solve your problem.
-* Costumer's role
+* Costumer's role.
 * Of course the freaking **90%** discount you get if you're subscribe now.
 * A 30-day money back guarantee!
 * That we're in Beta and look for test customers (that's why you get a big discount).
 * Content.supply video.

-  * Some Copy:
+# First draft

-> Content.supply is de app die eindelijk een einde maakt aan de moeite die het creëren van content kost.
-Jij kan met minimale moeite als eindredacteur optreden en de blogposts worden door ons professionele team gecreërd.
+> Content.supply is de service die eindelijk content creëren fijn maakt.
+Jij kan met minimale moeite als eindredacteur optreden  professionele team de content gecreërd.

 What do you get for €200 per month?